 Q: What is automated preauthorization?

 A: It is one of the options on Humana's interactive voice response system.
-This function enables you to initiate a request for authorization for an inpatient admission and non-HMO outpatient case.
+This function enables you to initiate a request for authorization for an inpatient admission and non-HMO (health maintenance organization) outpatient cases.
 The automated system interfaces with Humana’s host computer systems and allows for faster, more consistent verification of information than a manual system.
 In most instances, a request can be approved while the caller is on the line.

 Q: How do I benefit from using the automated phone system for preauthorization requests?

-A: The automated system interfaces allow for faster, more consistent verification of information and can approve requests while the caller is on the line.
-When you learn to maximize the system, you can reduce a six-minute call to about a minute.
-The system is also available 24 hours a day, seven days a week.
+A: The automated system allows for faster, more consistent verification of information and can approve many requests while the caller is on the line.
+Once you learn to maximize the system, you can reduce a six-minute call to about a minute.
+The system is available 24 hours a day, seven days a week.